 8. I love what I do and what I’m going to school to do even though it may never make me millions of dollars, make me famous or land me on nationally syndicated television shows (Christian or mainstream.)

-9. Reviewing books is something I do because I like to read not because I am trying to get readers from other authors books as I’ve been told is the reason I should do them.
+9. Reviewing books is something I used to do because I like to read.
+Not because I am trying to get readers from other authors’ books, as authors are told is the reason we should do them.